JTBC Newsroom: April 2014: Sewol Ferry coverage and the rise in ratings

 On April 16, 2014, Sohn's, and the whole network's credibility were tested when one of JTBC's reporters asked a very controversial question to one of the survivors of the Sewol ferry sinking.
 Sohn apologized on the presenter's behalf during the newscast's opening.

-In what could have been a negative effect to the news department, Sohn's sincere apology was praised by viewers and netizens alike.
-He even became a trending topic on Naver.com after he had a moment of silence while interviewing Baek Jeom-gi, a shipbuilding engineer professor at Busan University.
+Sohn's apology was praised online.

 Ratings of News 9 went up during the coverage of the Sewol ferry accident.
 On 16 April, it had 1.81% and was the number 1 prime time news program among general cable networks.
 On 17 April, it went up to 2.5%.
 Not only it was the number 1 program among general cable stations, it was the only JTBC program which entered the top 20 general cable shows that day.

-On 18 April, two days after the incident, Sohn had a ground-breaking interview with the deep sea diving expert Lee Jong-in.
+On 18 April, two days after the incident, Sohn interviewed deep sea diving expert Lee Jong-in.
 He talked the diving bell that could be used for search and rescue operations even in tough water conditions.
 Lee said that he tried to offer the diving bell and other diving equipment to the South Korean coast guard for its search efforts, but it had been declined.
 After the interview, online community sites were flooded with criticisms from outraged netizens in response to the government's slow response towards the incident.
 Several days later, the South Korean coast guard allowed the use of the diving bell.
 For the first time, JTBC News 9 surpassed the 3% mark, hitting 3.118%.

 JTBC News 9 continued to dominate news ratings as it reached a new high of 4.35% on 21 April.
 Sohn Suk-hee was praised by viewers as he was the only news presenter who covered the search and rescue efforts live from Jindo.
 The newscast maintained its strength against other general cable newscast for the whole week as it rated 3.97% on the 22nd, 4.12% on the 23rd, 4.079% on the 24th and 3.735% on the 25th.
 In some cases, its ratings beat the combined ratings of TV Chosun, Maeil Broadcasting Network and Channel A's newscasts.

 On 28 April, JTBC News 9 broke its own ratings record, achieving 5.06%, and threatened the main newscasts of MBC and SBS.
 Its ratings went up on the 29th as it reached 5.401%, beating MBC Newsdesk by 0.001%.
 So far, JTBC News 9 is the only general cable newscast to reach 5%.